lucasmcclean/altimate/README.md

 ### Frontend

-The files for the frontend with a external backend are currently being hosted at [Frontend]()
+The files for the frontend with a external backend are currently being hosted at [Frontend](https://lucasmcclean.github.io/altimate-showcase/)

-To run the app entirely locally,
+To run the app entirely locally:
 - Git clone this repository
 - Cd altimate/frontend/react
 - Run npm i && npm run build